 From the company’s perspective, the holiday season is a bit of a mixed bag.
 While many industries rely on the end-of-the-year spike in profits, the final pages of the calendar also bring their own share of season-specific internal company issues.

 As we’ve all certainly felt on occasion, and as numerous researches and studies - including this recent one - would confirm, the holiday season can also be a very stressful time.
 Money is an eternal concern around this time of year, and there’s added pressure to honor your family and your social circles, whether with presents or with your time.
-There’s also various planning, dietary concerns, and a number of other issues that occupy our thoughts.
+There are also various planning, dietary concerns, and a number of other issues that occupy our thoughts.

 Naturally, all these concerns will inevitably affect employee performance.
-With so many various lines of thought vying for our attention, maintaining absolute focus on the work at hand is nearly impossible.
+With so many various lines of thought vying for our attention, maintaining an absolute focus on the work at hand is nearly impossible.

 It is important for employers not to overreact to this trend and embrace its inevitability.
 Furthermore, employers can actually address these issues in a variety of ways in order to show their employees that they understand and respect their personal needs and circumstances.